decmca/decmca.github.io/README.md

 Welcome to my personal portfolio!
 I’m a MSC Artificial Intelligence for Biomedicine and Healthcare student at University College London.

 ## About Me
-I have experience in AI computing, low-code platforms, and technology communities.
+I have experience in AI/ML computing using Python, low-code platforms, and technology communities.

 ## Skills
+- Python
-- AI computing
+- AI/ML computing
 - GitHub & Git
 - Alteryx and 3LC